 You should also write to patients who you have previously been on the Shielded Patient List and now are assessed as being at low or moderate risk.

-An updated Word template of the letter was made available to GPs via GP systems in September 2020.
+An updated Word template of the standard patient deduction letter was made available to GPs via GP systems in February 2021.
 Download a letter template for patients assessed as not being at high risk.

 In addition to this, an Easy Read version of the letter was also made available in December 2020.
 Download an Easy Read letter template for patients assessed as not being at high risk.
 The Easy Read template should be used in addition to the former where it is appropriate to do so.